MorningLightMountain713/fluxwallet/docs/index.rst

 You can use this library at a high level and create and manage wallets on the command line or at a low level and create your own custom made transactions, scripts, keys or wallets.

-The BitcoinLib connects to various service providers automatically to update wallets, transactions and blockchain information.
+The fluxwallet connects to various service providers automatically to update wallets, transactions and blockchain information.